 In 2016, the National Immunization Technical Advisory Group (NITAG) considered the high morbidity and mortality rates related to cervical cancer, data on efficacy and safety of HPV vaccines, and preliminary data on the impact of the HPV vaccine from countries that had already introduced it and recommended the vaccination against HPV to the MoLHSA.
 The WHO-Euro worked closely with the national stakeholders to share scientific evidence on HPV vaccine cost-effectiveness and international experience on its introduction, including age and sex selection, partial or full country coverage by a demo program, communication mechanisms, etc.

 The NITAG took into account the challenges with communication and delivery strategies as well as Georgia’s previous unsuccessful experience of HPV vaccination.
-Therefore, the group suggested to accept the opportunity from Gavi about implementing a demonstration project and recommended to implement it in pilot regions to reveal critical questions before deciding nationwide introduction of the new vaccine.
-The Government accepted the recommendation and applied for Gavi support for the demonstration project on HPV vaccine introduction.
+Therefore, the group suggested to accept the opportunity from GAVI about implementing a demonstration project and recommended to implement it in pilot regions to reveal critical questions before deciding nationwide introduction of the new vaccine.
+The Government accepted the recommendation and applied for GAVI support for the demonstration project on HPV vaccine introduction.
 No particular country was selected as a model for vaccine introduction; the decisions mostly considered the WHO consultations and country-specific arguments.
 The target populations of girls born in 2008 and 2009 (the 9-10-year old girls) were selected in accordance with the WHO recommendation to ensure the girls are vaccinated before they become sexually active.
 Vaccination of boys was preferred to discuss later after observing the introduction process and gaining experience for extension.
 Vaccination services would be provided by the PHC facilities of the selected regions; despite some countries’ successful cases of school-based vaccination like UK and Scotland, decision-makers excluded such opportunity for Georgia because of the negative experience in the past and insufficient capacity for conducting immunization services at schools.

 Demo program